g2384/Life-In-The-UK/Facts.md

 - 0.8%: Sikh
 - less than 0.5%: Jewish, Buddhist

+The population is very **unequally distributed** over the four parts of the UK.
 - 84%: England
 - just over 8%: Scotland
 - 5%: Wales